ivans-innovation-lab/my-company-automations/README.md

 and register a new client.
 You will have to create a team in your GitHub organization named `atomist-automation` and add the users who want to create and register automations to it.

-> *If you followed the instructions above and have been invited to
-> the [atomist-playground][play-gh] GitHub organization, you will have
-> been added to this team in that organization.*

 [token]: https://github.com/settings/tokens (GitHub Personal Access Tokens)